orhnk/RASCII/README.md

 ## Features

-- **Available as a crate:** RASCII has a very simple API allowing you to RASCII from your programs without using the system shell.
+- **Available as a crate:** RASCII has a very simple API allowing you to use RASCII from your programs without using the system shell.

 - **Colored ASCII art generation**: RASCII uses ANSI color codes to generate colored ASCII art.
-  > **Note** Your terminal emulator has to support `truecolor`
+  > **Note**: Your terminal emulator has to support `truecolor`
   > (don't worry, almost all modern terminal emulators do).

 - **Super efficient colored output**: RASCII never repeats the same ANSI color code if it is already active.